-IP TAKE: Amgen gives both big and small: multi-million dollar grants for huge, ongoing initiatives, and modest grants to more limited programs.
-Organizations in communities where Amgen operates have a definite advantage, and the foundation accepts LOI’s year-round.
+IP TAKE: Amgen gives both multi-million dollar grants for large, ongoing initiatives and modest grants to more limited programs.
+Organizations in communities where Amgen operates have an advantage.
+The foundation accepts LOI’s year-round.

-The goal of Amgen’s Programs for Students is to give students and teachers the resources that will encourage young people to pursue science careers, and the foundation claims that it gives “2,000,000 Students Hands-on Experiences in Science.”
+Amgen’s Programs for Students seeks to give students and teachers resources to encourage young people to pursue science careers.
+The foundation states that it gives “2,000,000 Students Hands-on Experiences in Science.”
 The first of these, the Amgen Biotech Experience, collaborates with “leadership from university and other partners” to give “teacher professional development, teaching materials, and research-grade lab equipment to high schools” in the U.S. and Great Britain.
 Next is the Amgen Scholars program, which offers “cutting-edge research experiences and exposure to biotechnology and drug discovery” to undergraduate students at select universities in the U.S., Europe, and Japan.
-Then there is Amgen BioTalents, which is limited to Puerto Rico, where it offers training and exposure to the biomanufacturing process, industrial legal and safety standards, and management and leadership development.
-Lastly, Amgen has partnered with MIT to develop an online course that exposes students to “biologics manufacturing, increases global undergraduate exposure to the field, and encourages students to pursue careers in manufacturing life-saving medications” and with Khan Academy to help “increase access to biology resources for students and teachers.”
+The Amgen BioTalents is limited to Puerto Rico and offers training and exposure to the biomanufacturing process, industrial legal and safety standards, and management and leadership development.
+Finally, Amgen has partnered with MIT to develop an online course that exposes students to “biologics manufacturing, increases global undergraduate exposure to the field, and encourages students to pursue careers in manufacturing life-saving medications” and with Khan Academy to help “increase access to biology resources for students and teachers.”

-Amgen also offers several programs providing support for teachers.
-Along with the Biotech Experience and MIT collaborations described above, the foundation’s Teacher Support also offers Amgen Teach, which gives European teachers “training workshops and distance-learning events...that emphasize hands-on, inquiry-based experiential learning for their students.”
-Another one of the foundation’s signature programs is a multi-million, multi-year commitment to Teach for America to send recent college graduates in science and math to teach in rural and urban schools.
-The foundation has also partnered with the online classroom platform Khan Academy through both financial support and through a review of Khan’s biology library to review and ensure the quality of its online lessons.
+Amgen also offers several Programs for Teachers.
+In addition to the Biotech Experience and MIT and Khan Academy collaborations described above, the foundation also offers teacher support through Amgen Teach, which gives European teachers “training workshops and distance-learning events...that emphasize hands-on, inquiry-based experiential learning for their students.”
+Another of the foundation’s signature programs is a multi-million, multi-year commitment to Teach for America to send recent college graduates in science and math to teach in rural and urban schools.
 Finally, in collaboration with MIT and the Woodrow Wilson Academy for Teaching and Learning, Amgen offers the Amgen Biology Teacher Education Program to give “cutting-edge, competency-based teacher education for the life sciences at the middle and secondary school level.”